HL7-DaVinci/CRD/README.md

 The Coverage Requirements Discovery (CRD) Reference Implementation (RI) is a software project that conforms to the [Implementation Guide](http://build.fhir.org/ig/HL7/davinci-crd/) developed by the [Da Vinci Project](http://www.hl7.org/about/davinci/index.cfm?ref=common) within the [HL7 Standards Organization](http://www.hl7.org/).

 The CRD RI project is software that can simulate all of the systems involved in a CRD exchange.
 The main component in this project is the server, which acts as a healthcare payer information system.
-This system handles healthcare providers requests to understand what documentation is necessary prior to prescribing a particular treatment.
+This system handles healthcare providers' requests to understand what documentation is necessary prior to prescribing a particular treatment.
 Users are able to formulate a request for durable medical equipment coverage requirements, such as “what are the documentation requirements for prescribing home oxygen therapy (HCPCS E0424) to a 65 year old male living in MA?”.
 This type of question is not asked in plain English through a user interface, but submitted through [CDS Hooks](https://cds-hooks.org/).
 The CRD RI consults a small, example database and provides a response, such as a PDF with the requirements back to the requesting system.

 This software lets EHR vendors and payer organizations examine how the proposed standard will work and test their own implementations of the standard.